jesseduffield/lazygit/docs/Config.md

   # Length of commit hash in commits view.
 0 shows '*' if NF icons aren't on.
   commitHashLength: 8

+  # If true, show commit hashes alongside branch names in the branches view.
+  showBranchCommitHash: false

   # Height of the command log view
   commandLogSize: 8